Tomaszlek/BlitzRates/README.md

 # BlitzRates

 ## Description
-The application is designed for analyzing and interactively visualizing financial data, such as currency exchange rates and gold prices.
+The application is designed for analyzing and interactively visualizing financial data, such as currency exchange rates(30+ available) and gold prices.
 It enables generating charts for various technical indicators, such as Moving Average, RSI (Relative Strength Index) and Bollinger Bands.

 ## Key Features